awsdocs/amazon-ecs-developer-guide/doc_source/ecs_cwe_events.md

 Service action events only contain the `version` field in the main body\.

+Examples are covered later in this topic\.
+For additional information about how to integrate Amazon ECS and EventBridge, see [Integrating Amazon EventBridge and Amazon ECS](http://aws.amazon.com/blogs/compute/integrating-amazon-eventbridge-and-amazon-ecs/)\.

 ## Container instance state change events<a name="ecs_container_instance_events"></a>

 The following scenarios trigger container instance state change events: